Nicknames: Understanding Appropriate Names To Call People

 First: Why are nicknames so common?
 Some people prefer another name to the one they were given at birth.
 In cases like these, the person may go by their nickname all the time, which generally means that it’s fine for you to use it.
 But what about nicknames that are reserved only for use by loved ones, or terms of endearment among friends or romantic partners?
 These types are typically used to show affection and belonging to a specific in-group.
 Funny nicknames may only be funny names if a certain person uses them.

 This human tendency is commonly seen among romantic couples, who may refer to each other by names or terms that no one else uses for them.
 Demonstrating affection and care in this way may actually benefit the relationship, too.
 One study found that “idiosyncratic communication,” or “insider language” used only within a specific group, was associated with marital satisfaction among couples.
-Family may also use nicknames and find them adorable; depending on personality, it is not uncommon for young girls to be called princess or young guys to be called champ or the like.
+Family members may also use nicknames and find them adorable; depending on personality, it is not uncommon for young girls to be called princess or young guys to be called champ or the like.

 What to consider before giving nicknames and finding appropriate names to call people